 Our client contracts are managed and tracked within Accounting.
 Each office location has its own large task group that contains multiple client contracts, with 6 tasks each representing step-by-step instructions on completing a client contract.
 These tasks are then assigned dependencies as tasks are completed – Accounting checks them off before providing the information for the next task in the client group.
 Since these tasks never change, Accounting simply duplicate and rename the entire client contract group as required.

-Since DropTask is available on the web – along with native apps for both iOS and Android devices, team members across offices and locations can access their projects at any time.
+Since DropTask is available on the web – along with native apps for both iOS and Android devices, team members across offices and locations can access their Task Boards at any time.
 This is particularly helpful in weekly meetings which span offices, as each team member can have their DropTask screen open and as the roundtable discussion is proceeding, team members can add tasks, make updates, and assign people to tasks.
 Having the ability to assign team members – regardless of team hierarchy, provides a level of independence and allows the team to lean on one another’s strengths to increase productivity.”

 “Not an hour goes by that I don’t refer to DropTask, and it remembers everything for me so I don’t have to work in a stressful state.”

-“DropTask’s visual style not only made it very easy to explain to everyone how it worked and why we should have it, but it also made all our staff enthusiastic to start entering their own projects.”
+“DropTask’s visual style not only made it very easy to explain to everyone how it worked and why we should have it, but it also made all our staff enthusiastic to start entering their own work.”